Summa Cum Laude graduation honors, UCLA

 General Surgery New York Presbyterian Hospital—Cornell

 Dr. Nimmi Kapoor

-Nimmi S. Kapoor, MD, is a fellowship-trained, board-certified oncology surgeon specializing in breast and thyroid cancer, and is the Medical Director of Breastlink at the Encino Breast Care Center.
+Nimmi S. Kapoor, MD, is a fellowship-trained, board-certified oncology surgeon specializing in breast and thyroid cancer.

 Dr. Kapoor graduated summa cum laude from UCLA, and then attended the prestigious Weill Cornell Medical College in New York City, graduating with honors in research and as a member of the Alpha Omega Alpha honor society.
 She completed both a general surgery residency and an endocrine cancer research fellowship at New York Presbyterian Hospital-Cornell.
 During this time, she received advanced Breast Surgical Oncology training as well as Head and Neck training at the world renowned Memorial Sloan-Kettering Cancer Center.
 Dr. Kapoor also completed a Breast and Thyroid Surgical Oncology Fellowship at both John Wayne Cancer Institute and Cedars Sinai Medical Center.